-Getting a credit builder loan is easy to build credit by borrowing small, affordable sums of money over time.
+Getting a credit builder loan makes it easy to build credit by borrowing small, affordable sums of money over time.
 To get a credit builder loan, you will need to do the following:

 Find a Lender

 Credit builder loans are found at local banks and credit unions.
-Additionally, there are some of these types of loans are available online.
-For any credit builder loan, you choose, be sure that the lending institution reports your payment history to the credit bureaus.
+Additionally, some of these types of loans are available online.
+For any credit builder loan you choose, be sure that the lending institution reports your payment history to the credit bureaus.